-1 Faculty in the College of Arts and Sciences comprise two electorates-one in the humanities and one in the sciences.
+&lt;sup>1 Faculty in the College of Arts and Sciences comprise two electorates-one in the humanities and one in the sciences.
+The College of Professional Studies does not have a representative.

 4. Who is eligible to serve on the Advisory Committee?